E-mail Address

 Even getting the right amount of daily exercise is a great start.

 Red Yeast Rice, an all natural supplement, contains lovastatin, which also happens to be a statin that is contained in prescription cholesterol reducing drugs such as Mevacor and Altocor.
-This is a more natural remedy option.
+This is a more natural remedy option you could discuss with your doctor.

 Another way to help control your cholesterol is to increase your antioxidants.
 Fresh colorful fruits and vegetables.
-If you don't eat enough for good cholesterol health, then consider taking high quality super supplements.
+If you don't eat enough for good cholesterol health, then consider taking a high quality antioxidant supplement.

-While poor diet, lack of exercise, and even heredity factors make it easy to increase your cholesterol health risks, it'sreally easy to correct those conditions with a few healthy lifestyle adjustments.
+While poor diet, lack of exercise, and even heredity factors make it easy to increase your cholesterol health risks, it's entirely possible to correct those conditions with a few healthy lifestyle adjustments.